Child/Adolescent Therapy

 • Training in Play Therapy (client centered and solution focused), Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Executive Functioning Skills/Support

-• My approach is always child-centered meaning I focus a lot on the power of the therapeutic relationship.
+• My approach is always child-centered meaning I focus heavily on the power of the therapeutic relationship.
 When a child/adolescent feels heard, accepted, and connects well with their therapist, their ability to learn and utilize helpful skills from therapy increases.

-• While goals for each child are different, my hope is our therapy helps children to better cope with tough situations, better handle emotions, and have better relationships with others.
+• While goals for each child differ, my hope is that our therapy helps children to cope positively with tough situations, increase emotional regulation skills, and improve relationships with others.

 What will therapy look like for my child?

-The first step is an intake for therapy.
-This is generally an hour and who attends depends on age and concerns.
-For younger children (typically 8 or younger) I like to meet with Caregivers first for the intake so we can go over all the information that helps me understand what your child’s current struggles are.
-For older children, they can come with their Caregivers to the intake appointment or wait to meet me during the second followup appointment.
-Intake appointments are about getting to know the child, what has brought them to counseling, and reviewing important paperwork.
+The first step in our work together is an intake appointment.
+This session typically lasts one hour, and the attendees depend on the child's age and your specific concerns.
+For children aged eight or younger, I prefer to meet with caregivers first to discuss the information necessary to understand your child’s current needs.
+For older children, they may attend the intake with their caregivers or wait to meet me during the second appointment.
+During the intake, we will focus on getting to know your child, understanding what brought you to counseling, and reviewing important paperwork.